 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-This medicine may be taken with or without food.
+This medication may be taken with or without food.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.
+Do not take your medication more often than directed.
+Do not stop taking except on the advice of your care team.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be prescribed for children as young as 2 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for children as young as 2 years for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.